Eijebong/berger/README.md

 - `AMQP_ADDR`: The address of the rabbitmq used for taskcluster's pulse, example: `amqp://user:password@rabbitmq.taskcluster.your.org`
 - `DATABASE_URL`: The URL of the postgresql database berger will use to store its data, example: `postgres://user@password@postgres.taskcluster.your.org/berger`
 - `REDIRECT_URL`(optional): If your instance is not deployed as `berger.${TASKCLUSTER_ROOT_URL}`, set this to `berger.url/auth/callback`
+- `GITHUB_TRIGGER_HOOK`(optional): The hook to call to trigger jobs for github repositories.
+Example: `project/github-trigger`.
+More on that in the `Trigger hook` section.

 To use the login feature, you have to add an oauth client definition to your taskcluster instance.

 Example:

-`registered_clients: [ {"clientId": "berger", "responseType": "code", "scope": ["berger:*"], "whitelisted": true, "redirectUri": ["https://berger.taskcluster.url/auth/callback"], "maxExpires": "1 year" } ]`
+`registered_clients: [ {"clientId": "berger", "responseType": "code", "scope": ["berger:*", "hooks:trigger-hook:*], "whitelisted": true, "redirectUri": ["https://berger.taskcluster.url/auth/callback"], "maxExpires": "1 year" } ]`

 # Scopes